-Dan Mahowny was a rising star at the Canadian Imperial Bank of Commerce.
-At twenty-four he was assistant manager of a major branch in the heart of Toronto's financial district.
-To his colleagues he was a workaholic.
-To his customers, he was astute, decisive and helpful.
+Dan Mahowny (Philip Seymour Hoffman) was a rising star at the Canadian Imperial Bank of Commerce.
+At twenty-four, he was Assistant Manager of a major branch in the heart of Toronto's financial district.
+To his colleagues, he was a workaholic.
+To his customers, he was astute, decisive, and helpful.
 To his friends, he was a quiet, but humorous man who enjoyed watching sports on television.
 To his girlfriend, he was shy but engaging.
-None of them knew the other side of Dan Mahowny--the side that executed the largest single-handed bank fraud in Canadian history, grossing over $10 million in eighteen months to feed his gambling obsession.Written by
+None of them knew the other side of Dan Mahowny, the side that executed the largest single-handed bank fraud in Canadian history, grossing over ten million dollars in eighteen months to feed his gambling obsession.Written by

 Sujit R. Varma

 For anyone in Dan Mahowny's life who cared to look, all the signs were there.
 Bad hair, disheveled clothes, no overcoat in Toronto in winter, empty apartment and a '74 Dodge Dart.
 He should have had more but did not.
 He had everything the addict needs - a source of income, a source of his addiction and several "enablers" in his life.

 Owning Mahowny tells the famous and true story of a mid-level bank manager at the CIBC, who in the early 80s, stole $10,000,000 from several high profile clients, and a few non-existent ones.
 All the funds were lost in Atlantic City and Vegas.
 But this is not a con movie, it is far more clever than that.
 It is a detailed and devastating study of a gambling addiction.

 We all know that Mahowny will get caught, but how and when.
 He has no record, is not a criminal and he is well respected at his job.
 What this film does almost better than anything is reveals how the day to day events allows the protagonist to prolong his inevitable collapse.